anchurcn/GoldsrcFramework/src/GoldsrcFramework.CodeGen/README.txt

 and put them in the same directory as the executable.

 Use win-x64 version of the nuget package cause the project is run on 64-bit mode.

+TypeMapping: Primitive, StructOrClass

+Primitive: (void,size: 0)
+Typedef: skip and use the ElementType